 Although teachers may be willing to talk broadly about these further exploration concepts with you, do not expect any teacher guidance on these principles.
 It may be frustrating in the moment to feel like you are on your own in finding these answers, but it's the best preparation we can give you for the world waiting for you after Epicodus.
 This course section is an opportunity to differentiate yourself through your unique implementations of these concepts.

 There are tutorials available online for each of these objectives, but you’ll likely need to do some customization to get the code working for your own APIs.
-You’ll have to find these resources on your own.
+We'll provide some starting resources, but you will have to do additional research.
 Collaborate with your classmates and share information.
 Be prepared for code examples that don’t seem to work or don’t fit your exact needs.
 Most of all, be patient with yourself.
-This is a key part of being a developer - piecing together available resources into a solution that works for you.
+This is a key part of being a developer — piecing together available resources into a solution that works for you.
 Each of these objectives are essential parts of a good API, so take your pick and learn as much as you can!

 A good API usually has an authentication scheme.
 Otherwise users can access all the endpoints in your API.
 Malicious or misinformed users could make